South Walton Features Nature, Art, and Some of Florida’s Best Beaches and Resorts

 South Walton Attractions

 South Walton is comprised of 15 beach communities, none of which are incorporated municipalities, but two of them, Grayton Beach and Santa Rosa Beach, are over 100 years old and are considered historical.
 The rest are a mixture of classic Florida beach towns and high-end beach resorts.
 Several of these resort-towns, like Seaside, Rosemary Beach, and WaterColor, offer community activities that are open to the public.
-Sandestin, the largest resort at over 2400 acres, opens its doors to area residents and visitors, offering golf, tennis, shopping, and dining.
+Sandestin Golf and Beach Resort, the largest resort at over 2400 acres, opens its doors to area residents and visitors, offering golf, tennis, shopping, and dining.

 The main SoWal strip is Scenic Highway 30A, the only county road in Florida to be designated a scenic highway.
 It runs parallel to the beach for about 20 miles, accompanied by the Timpoochee Trail, a paved hiking and biking trail.
 Together 30A and the trail meander over the coastal dune lakes and pass by ice cream shops and art galleries that beg to be explored.